entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     yt-dlp --update-to nightly

     # To install nightly with pip:
-    python3 -m pip install -U --pre yt-dlp[default]
+    python3 -m pip install -U --pre "yt-dlp[default]"

 DEPENDENCIES

-Python versions 3.8+ (CPython and PyPy) are supported.
+Python versions 3.9+ (CPython) and 3.10+ (PyPy) are supported.
 Other versions and implementations may or may not work correctly.

 While all the other dependencies are optional, ffmpeg and ffprobe are highly recommended